MICLab-Unicamp/LOCCA/README.md

         - Accurately delineate lesions in difficult-to-visualize regions.
         - Plan interventions such as biopsies or surgical resections with precise anatomical guidance.

+**🫁 4.
+Lobar lung segmentation enables**

+    - Detailed anatomical assessment
+    - Disease diagnosis and quantification
+    - Support for artificial intelligence
+    - Surgical and treatment planning
+    - Facilitates comparison of scans over time, enabling tracking of disease progression or regression by lobe.
 ---

 ## LOCCA dataset location